Frequent Questions about Sustainable Food Management and the Food Recovery Challenge

-In 2010, Americans generated just under 35 million tons of food waste, 97% of which was thrown away into landfills or incinerators.
+In 2013, Americans generated about 37 million tons of food waste, 95 percent of which was thrown away into landfills or incinerators.
 It is the most prevalent material reaching landfills.

 The most effective way to both save money and reduce the environmental impact of food waste is prevention.
 Preventing food waste through source reduction not only reduces the environmental impact from its disposal, but also from its production, manufacturing, packaging, and transportation.
 Fourteen percent of greenhouse gas emissions in the United States are associated with the provision of food (PDF) (98 pp, 1.57 MB), so preventing food waste can have a large impact in reducing greenhouse gas emissions.

 Food recovery can also provide much needed wholesome food to individuals in our communities through donation.
 In 2013, 14.3 percent of households in the United States did not have access at all times to enough food for an active, healthy life for all household members (source USDA).